-The automobile industry like any other industry is dependent on consumers.
-In my opinion, the American and Japanese companies have looked at consumers and other stakeholders differently and thus we are in a situation where some companies are doing better than others.
-But the big question is – Are they doing better or worse based on the demand that exists in the market.
+The automobile industry, like any other industry, is dependent on consumers.
+I believe the American and Japanese companies have looked at consumers and other stakeholders differently.
+Thus, we are in a situation where some companies are doing better than others.
+But the big question is – Are they doing better or worse based on the demand in the market?

-When I say not anymore, it comes from the fact that General Motors, Ford, and Chrysler have always done so well that a blip in their performance makes one feel that all is lost.
-And actually speaking things are really bleak, the place these companies faltered was in giving away too much in their hay days, CEO after CEO kept giving concessions and privileges that are impairing the performance of the companies now.
-The companies are under a huge burden of recurring expenses that are more than their profits.
+When I say not anymore, it comes from the fact that General Motors, Ford, and Chrysler have always done so well that a blip in their performance makes one feel lost.
+And speaking, things are bleak.
+The place these companies faltered was in giving away too much in their heydays; CEO after CEO kept giving concessions and privileges that impaired the companies’ performance now.
+The companies are burdened with recurring expenses more than their profits.

-But to reflect back on how they were doing, we should look at the bare facts that these companies have continued for nearly a 100 years and spent nearly 50 of those years in the top 10 list of Fortune 500 magazines.
+But to reflect on how they were doing, we should look at the bare facts that these companies have continued for nearly 100 years and spent almost 50 of those years in the top 10 list of Fortune 500 magazines.
 Of late, the difference has occurred in the consumers’ preferences and the environmental changes.
 Consumers want cars that are easier to .

 Japanese Car Market